CodecoolBase/diligent-academy-backend-architecture-hexagonal-refactoring/tasks.md

 - The user can create a new pet.
 - The user can get the list of pets.
 - The user can get the status of one pet.
-- The user the user can feed a given pet.
+- The user the can feed a given pet.
 - The user can make older a pet of one day.

 When a day passes, the pet behaves like this: